rarya618/article-api/README.md

 ## Description
 The main language used to build this API is Golang.
 It was chosen because of its simplicity.
 It would be easier to extend and maintain in the future.

+Considering efficiency, the code runs in O(n^2) time.

 ## Endpoints
 - POST `/articles` handles the receipt of some article data in json format, and store it within the service.
 - GET `/articles/{id}` returns the JSON representation of the article.